Kurt Schaefer: Legal career

 Kurt Schaefer began his legal career as an assistant attorney general under then Missouri Attorney General Jay Nixon from 1995 to 1999.

 Schaefer practiced law as a partner in the law firm of Lathrop & Gage LLP since 2007, focusing on litigation, environmental, health care, administrative, business and public utilities law.

 Under Republican Governor Matt Blunt, Schaefer served as general counsel and deputy director of the Missouri Department of Natural Resources, special counsel to the Governor, special counsel to the Missouri Department of Agriculture, Missouri assistant attorney general and special assistant United States attorney general.

 Among other career highlights, Schaefer oversaw the emergency response and cleanup of the destruction caused by AmerenUE's Taum Sauk Reservoir failure in December, 2005, negotiating a settlement for the state's natural resource damages of Johnsons Shut-Ins State Park valued at $179 million.

 Political career

 In 2002, Schaefer sought a nomination as a Democrat by the 13th Circuit Democratic Committee for a judicial position.
 Subsequently, he ran for office as a Republican.

 Kurt Schaefer was elected to represent the 19th Senate District of Missouri in 2008 in a hotly contested election where he defeated incumbent Democratic Senator Chuck Graham.
 In the Senate, Schaefer serves as the Chairman of the Senate Appropriations Committee and serves on the Senate Committees on Judiciary and Civil and Criminal Jurisprudence and Commerce, Consumer Protection, Energy and the Environment.

 In 2016 Kurt Schafer ran for the Republican nomination for Attorney General of Missouri but was defeated by Josh Hawley, he finished second with 36% of the popular vote.

+In January 2025, Governor Mike Kehoe appointed Schafer to serve as the Director of the Department of Natural Resources.